home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 Follow this guide if you already are running a supported virtual machine hypervisor.
 If you are not familiar with virtual machines, we recommend installing Home Assistant OS directly on a [Home Assistant Yellow](/installation/yellow), a [Raspberry Pi](/installation/raspberrypi), or an [ODROID](/installation/odroid).

-{% if page.installation_type == 'macos' %}
+{% if page.installation_type == 'macOS' %}

-- If VirtualBox is not supported on your Mac, and you have experience using virtual machines, you can try running the Home Assistant Operating system on [UTM](https://mac.getutm.app/).
+- If VirtualBox is not supported on your Mac, and you have experience using virtual machines, you can try running the Home Assistant Operating System on [UTM](https://mac.getutm.app/).
 {% endif %}

 ### Create the virtual machine